-Health care cost trend rates for the PERA benefit structure are based on published annual health care inflation surveys in conjunction with actual plan experience (if credible), building block models and heuristics developed by health plan actuaries and administrators, and projected trends for the Federal Hospital Insurance Trust Fund (Medicare Part A premiums) provided by the Centers for Medicare & Medicaid Services.
-Effective December 31, 2018, the health care cost trend rates for Medicare Part A premiums were revised to reflect the current expectation of future increases in rates of inflation applicable to Medicare Part A premiums.
+Health care cost trend rates for the PERA benefit structure are based on published annual health care inflation surveys in conjunction with actual plan experience (if credible), building block models and industry methods developed by health plan actuaries and administrators.
+In addition, projected trends for the Federal Hospital Insurance Trust Fund (Medicare Part A premiums) provided by the Centers for Medicare & Medicaid Services are referenced in the development of these rates.
+Effective December 31, 2019, the health care cost trend rates for Medicare Part A premiums were revised to reflect the current expectation of future increases in rates of inflation applicable to Medicare Part A premiums.

-The PERA benefit structure health care cost trend rates that were used to measure the total OPEB liability are summarized in the table below:
+The PERA benefit structure health care cost trend rates used to measure the total OPEB liability are summarized in the table below:

 Year PERACare Medicare Plans Medicare Part A Premiums

-2019 5.60% 3.50%

-2020 8.60% 3.50%
+2020 8.10% 3.50%

-2021 7.30% 3.50%
+2021 6.40% 3.75%

 2022 6.00% 3.75%

 2023 5.70% 3.75%

-2024 5.50% 3.75%
+2024 5.50% 4.00%

 2025 5.30% 4.00%

 2026 5.10% 4.00%

 2027 4.90% 4.25%

 2028 4.70% 4.25%

 2029+ 4.50% 4.50%

-Mortality assumptions for the determination of the total pension liability for each of the Division Trust Funds as shown below are applied, as applicable, in the determination of the total OPEB liability for the HCTF.
+Mortality assumptions used in the December 31, 2019 valuation for the determination of the total pension liability for each of the Division Trust Funds as shown below were applied, as applicable, in the determination of the total OPEB liability for the HCTF.
 Affiliated employers of the State, School, Local Government, and Judicial Divisions participate in the HCTF.